 Technology is already converting the whole property sector.
 However, it’s not about disruption but more about managing the inefficiencies and manual procedures within the industry.

-This is the view of Gary Chimwa, founder of Metropolitan Events.
-Gary started running theFUTURE: PropTech series of events back in January 2015 as a response to the fast growing PropTech sector.
+This is the opinion of Gary Chimwa, founder of Metropolitan Events.
+Gary started conducting the future: PropTech series of events back in January 2015 to answer the fast-growing PropTech sector.

-Why are you running the Hackathon?
+Why are you driving the Hackathon?

 What do you think the future of PropTech looks like?

 What’s exciting about tech is that it devotes itself to the whole property industry.
 Everything from Asset Management, retail, warehousing, offices, construction, housing Etc., will be impacted by PropTech.

 Also, many more partnerships & acquisitions are occurring between startups, V.C.s and corporates.
 These collaborations usually are a great win for all the parties implicated.
 It allows big businesses to innovate faster & incorporate already well-developed tech into their company whilst delivering the startups extra resources like funding and access to a much more extensive customer base.